 The CNA program is designed to prepare you to take the State Exam.
 CNA’s work closely with nurses and medical staff to ensure that a patient is provided basic care.

 The training you receive at ACI includes, but is not limited to, bathing, feeding, dressing patients, observing physical and/or mental changes, and vitals.
 There are a total of 22 skills taught thru lecture, hands on training, and videos.
 Each skill is available online for you to review for the state exam.

-Upon completion of the Certified Nursing Assistant (CNA) training program satisfactorily, students will be eligible to take the Georgia State Exam for state certification.
-State Exam offered at ACI.
+Upon completion of the Certified Nursing Assistant (CNA) training program satisfactorily, students will be eligible to take the Georgia State Exam for state certification at ACI.

 At ACI, our Certified Nursing Program Instructors are committed to the individual success each student.
 Our Nurse Aide Training Program instructors at ACI, have a proven success rate with their students.
 In addition, each CNA training program instructor is experienced, patient, and dedicated.

 Upon completion of the 85-hour course satisfactorily, students will be eligible to take the *CNA Georgia State exam.

 Once certified by the state as a Certified Nursing Assistant, one will be elibible to work at Hospitals, doctor’s offices, Nursing homes, assisted living facilities, and home health care agencies.

 BP Cuff/Stethescope Required for Class (can be purchased at ACI for $40)

 Course Documents Due Within First Two (2) Weeks of Class